ihmeuw/covid-model-seiir-pipeline/docs/index.md

 until the whole pipeline is complete:

 ```
-run --regression-version {REG_VERSION} --forecast-version {FOR_VERSION} --run-splicer --create-diagnostics
+run --ode-version {ODE_VERSION} --regression-version {REG_VERSION} --forecast-version {FOR_VERSION} --run-splicer --create-diagnostics
 ```

 If you don't want to create diagnostics, remove the `--create-diagnostics` flag.
 Likewise, if you don't want to run the splicer to create infections and deaths from the ODE compartments, remove the `--run-splicer` flag.

+If you only want to run one of the three parts, just include that one part (or two).
-If you *only* want to run a forecast version off of a previous regression version, remove the `--regression-version` flag after you have created a forecast version tagging a specific regression version.
+For example, if you *only* want to run a forecast version off of a previous regression version, remove the `--regression-version` flag after you have created a forecast version tagging a specific regression version.
+Similarly, if you *only* want to run an ODE version, then don't pass a regression or forecast version.

 You can view the status of the workflow and individual tasks in the workflow by viewing the Jobmon database.
 Instructions for accessing the permanent Jobmon database are